aio-libs/aiohttp/docs/client_reference.rst

       .. versionchanged:: 3.7

-         Rounding to the next seconds boundary is disabled for timeouts smaller than 1 second for the sake of easy debugging.
+         Rounding to the next seconds boundary is disabled for timeouts smaller than 5 seconds for the sake of easy debugging.

          In turn, tiny timeouts can lead to significant performance degradation on production environment.